DevayaniShivankar/RunAway/README.md

 1. Amartya Jayawant Patil -
 2. Devayani Shivankar -
 3. Vaishnavi Jarwal -
-4. Navya Sharma -
+4. Navya Sharma - I learnt the fundamental techniques in Unity development, such as Adding and manipulating GameObjects and their Components, Scripting, UI, and much more.
+I learnt to model and make textures.
+In addition to becoming familiar with the Unity editor and workflow, I learnt how to create new C# scripts and do some simple programming.
 5. Reshmika Sreenath Nambiar - I learned how to use the Unity game engine to make games.
 I understood how the process for creating a game works, from the creation of models and animations, to controlling the characters.
 I also learned how to calculate and store the scores and how to link games to a database like Firestore.
-I am new to game development, so I learnt a lot.
+I was new to game development, so I learnt a lot.

 ## Future scope
 We can add more characters.
 We can also add more actions like rolling/ducking.
 Collectibles other than coins, such as power-ups and other items can also be added.
 Our initial plan was to have the character be a mermaid who turns into a human on land.
 So this mermaid scene can also be added in the future.